Singulair prices near Beaumont, TX

 DRUG INTERACTIONS: Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.

 PRECAUTIONS: Before taking montelukast, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.
 Before using this drug, tell your doctor or pharmacist your medical history, especially of: liver disease.
 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
 The chewable tablets may contain aspartame.
 If you have phenylketonuria (PKU) or any other condition that requires you to limit/avoid aspartame (or phenylalanine) in your diet, ask your doctor or pharmacist about using this medication safely.
 During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.
-It is unknown if this medication passes into breast milk.
+This medication passes into breast milk.
 Consult your doctor before breast-feeding.

 Conditions Commonly Treated by Singulair